plantybot/pitch/README.md

 ![groot](https://i.ytimg.com/vi/FAciZRkOKQs/maxresdefault.jpg)
 *Groot, Gaurdian of the Galaxy (No image copyright)*

-Many of us citybred have busy lives and farming may sound like a happy dream to us, but a low priority activity to venture.
+Many of us citybred have busy lives and farming may sound like a happy dream to us, but a low priority activity to venture into.

-What if we can make healthy produces at home, while putting in minimal time into your farm.
+What if we can make healthy produces at home, while putting in minimal time into our farm?
 This is where plantybot comes in.

-Plantybot is an Internet of things solution for in-house farming.
+Plantybot is an Internet of things(IoT) solution for in-house farming.
 The farm is designed as stacks of horizontal planes where green vegetables can be planted.
 Equipped with sensors, it is self/minimal maintenance.
 You can talk to plantybot through FB messenger and get notified anytime about the status of your farm.
 You can even change the parameters like lighting, irrigation, etc.

 ![plantybot_setup](images/plantybot_setup_3d.png)